 Equal Pay

-A Washington employer may not pay a female employee less than a similarly employed male employee or discriminate in any way in the payment of wages between the sexes when the employees are provided similar working conditions and same amount and quality of work.
+A Washington employer may not pay a female employee less than a similarly employed male employee or discriminate in any way in the payment of wages between the sexes when the employees are provided similar working conditions and the same amount and quality of work.

 Whistleblower Protection